fedi-e2ee/public-key-directory-specification/Specification.md

 header, adhering to [RFC 9421](https://www.rfc-editor.org/rfc/rfc9421.html).
 Public Key Directory software **MUST NOT** support the HMAC, RSA, ECDSA, or JWS signature algorithms from RFC 9421.
-Only [EdDSA over edwards25519](https://www.rfc-editor.org/rfc/rfc9421.html#name-eddsa-using-curve-edwards25) and ML-DSA-44 may be used for HTTP Message Signatures.
+Only [EdDSA over edwards25519](https://www.rfc-editor.org/rfc/rfc9421.html#name-eddsa-using-curve-edwards25) and ML-DSA-44 using the [C2SP post-quantum HTTP Message Signatures profile](https://c2sp.org/httpsig-pq) with `alg="ml-dsa-44"` may be used for HTTP Message Signatures.

+A single HTTP message **MAY** carry both an Ed25519 signature and an ML-DSA-44 signature.
+Each signature **MUST** be verified independently against its own RFC 9421 signature base.
+If both signatures are required by local policy, the message **MUST NOT** be accepted unless both signatures are valid.

 #### Error Responses